What is the Difference Between PhD and Doctorate?

 2. What is the Difference Between PhD and Doctorate?

 Why does the PhD vs doctorate confusion exist?
 Many people assume a PhD and a doctorate are the same, but this is a misconception.
 A Ph.D. is one type of doctorate, specifically a research-focused degree, with a dissertation that contributes to the advancement of knowledge in a research area or field of study, preparing students for academic and research-oriented job positions.
 For example, disciplines in STEM fields typically culminate in a PhD.
-While other doctoral branches (termed as professional doctorates) represent the highest academic degree in certain fields, they prepare students for professional practices as lawyers, general practitioners, etc. Although the terms PhD and doctorate may overlap in some contexts and fields, they are not interchangeable across all academic disciplines.
+While other doctoral degree branches (i.e., professional doctorates and first professional degrees) represent the highest academic degree in certain fields, they prepare students for professional practices as company leaders, lawyers, general practitioners, etc. This article explores the PhD vs doctorate distinction and doctoral titles in detail.

 What is a PhD?

 PhD is the abbreviation of the Latin term Philosophiae Doctor, which translates to Doctor of Philosophy in English.
-It represents the highest degree level in many academic fields worldwide, including chemical engineering, chemistry, physics, biology, philosophy, and applied mathematics.
+It represents the highest degree level in many academic fields, e.g., STEM, education, humanities, and others.
 This prestigious qualification centers around a rigorous research-based endeavor, where candidates delve into the realms of original and substantial contributions to their chosen field.
 A cornerstone of this journey is writing a dissertation, often spanning 200-300 pages or 60,000-100,000 words.
-Ultimately, it must undergo a rigorous defense during an oral examination (viva) before a panel of esteemed experts.
-The journey towards a Doctor of Philosophy degree typically unfolds over a specific time frame (3-6 years full-time), depending on the destination.
+Ultimately, it must undergo a rigorous oral examination (viva) before a panel of examiners.
+A full-time Ph.D. journey typically takes 3-6 years.
+It prepares graduates for careers in academia as professors.
+Still, they are also valuable for research-intensive roles in industry and government institutions.

 What are the Different PhD Position Types and Structures?